top of page

 Bridging the Digital Divide in Education

-Presented by Jeanelle Green, Executive Director of Technology and Governance, Cleveland Metropolitan School District
+Presented by Jeanelle Greene, Executive Director, IT Strategy Execution & Governance, Cleveland Metropolitan School District

 UBA WEB SERIES Website Graphic.png